matloff/regtools/UnbalancedClasses.md

 > Resampling methods **are both harmful and unnecessay**.

-## Motivating example:  Credit card fraud
+## Motivating example:  Credit card fraud data

 This is a
 [Kaggle dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud).